 Format: Trade Paper

-Thank you to Del Rey and Goodreads for a copy of this book to read and review!
+Thank you to Counterpoint LLC for sending me a complimentary copy for review!
 All opinions are my own.